 Extra Help - A Medicare or a State program to help people with limited income and resources pay Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance.
-See Chapter 2 for more information.

 Generic Drug - A prescription drug that is approved by the Food and Drug Administration (FDA) as having the same active ingredient(s) as the brand name drug.
 Generally, a "generic" drug works the same as a brand name drug and usually costs less.
-See Chapter 5 for more information.